AdobeDocs/commerce-admin.en/help/page-builder/banner.md

 1. Hover over the banner container to display the toolbox and choose the _Settings_ (![Settings icon](./assets/pb-icon-settings.png)<!-- width="20px" --> ) icon.

-1. Scroll down to the _Content_ section and use the **Message Text** editor to enter and format banner text.
+1. Scroll down to the _[!UICONTROL Content]_ section and use the **[!UICONTROL Message Text]** editor to enter and format banner text.

    You can also insert elements, such as text links, images, and widgets.

    ![Message Text editor](./assets/pb-tutorial1-banner-settings-content-message-text.png)<!-- zoom -->

-1. If needed, specify a **Link** for the banner.
+1. If needed, specify a **[!UICONTROL Link]** for the banner.

    The link is the destination page that appears when the customer clicks the banner button or area.
 You can use one of three link types:

-   - **URL** - Links to either a relative or fully qualified URL.
+   - **[!UICONTROL URL]** - Links to either a relative or fully qualified URL.
-   - **Product** - Identifies the destination page based on the product name or SKU.
+   - **[!UICONTROL Product]** - Identifies the destination page based on the product name or SKU.
 Search for the product by name based on either a partial or full name.
 Choose the product from the search results list.
-   - **Category** - Identifies the destination page as a specific category or subcategory in the category tree.
+   - **[!UICONTROL Category]** - Identifies the destination page as a specific category or subcategory in the category tree.
 Search for the category based on either a partial or full name.
 Choose the category from the expanded section of the displayed tree.
-   - **Page** - Identifies the destination page as a specific content page.
+   - **[!UICONTROL Page]** - Identifies the destination page as a specific content page.
 Search for the page based on either a partial or full name.
 Choose the page from the search results list.

    >[!NOTE]
    >
-   >Starting with the 2.4.1 release, Page Builder no longer supports linking the banner and links within the nested text due to issues with display on the storefront.
-If you are using a link in the _Message Text_, you cannot configure the _Link_ option.
+   >Starting with the 2.4.1 release, [!DNL Page Builder] no longer supports linking the banner and links within the nested text due to issues with display on the storefront.
+If you are using a link in the _[!UICONTROL Message Text]_, you cannot configure the _[!UICONTROL Link]_ option.
 If you prefer to use a single link for the whole banner, you can remove all links from the text.<br/>
    >
    >![Link configuration is blocked](./assets/pb-nested-link-blocked.png)<!-- width="400px"} -->